regularhunter/monotional-font/README.md

 ### License

-Licensed under the SIL Open Font License Version 1.1;
+Licensed under the SIL Open Font License Version 1.1

-you may not use this file except in compliance with the License.
+You may not use this file except in compliance with the License.
-You may obtain a copy of the License at
+You may obtain a copy of the License at:

 https://openfontlicense.org/documents/OFL.txt